samofab/private-ssg/t2/contents/bugs/index.md

 - Bad: "Website doesn't work"

 - Good: "Error 402: Access denied when clicking ‘Send Email’"

+- Instead of: Sorting is not working properly.
+- Try: Sorting is happening in reverse order.

+- Instead of: Issues with GUI on navigation bar.
+- Try: Navigation bar is wrapping to a second line.
 ### Hints and tips
 - *Be specific*: Use the exact same words as the application.
 If you see something, write it as is.
 If you click something, write it’s exact name.
 - *Don’t get personal*: You are reporting a bug, not discussing the developer’s nature or the quality of the software.
 Bug reports that contain offensive or emotional language will be ignored.